-This is a call for submissions about any changes in status of NZ vascular plant taxa, to inform a revision of the vascular plant lists in the NZ Threat Classification System.
-How to make a submission.
+This is a call for submissions about any changes in status of New Zealand vascular plant taxa, to inform a revision of the lists for these groups in the New Zealand Threat Classification System.

 Department of Conservation